helins/fdat.cljc/README.md

 ## Recalling how to build an IMeta from its former metadata

 That was all for annotations.
-The second part is being able to recall how to recreate the original IMetas.
+The second and last part is being able to recall how to recreate the original `IMeta`s.

 ```clojure
 ;; We add to the global registry what we need.
 We do it once and for all.